elsa-workflows/elsa-website/docs/features/features.md

 An Activity represents a single step in the workflow.
 Out of the box, the Elsa suite of NuGet packages provides you with a decent set of activities to start with:

-### Primitives

-Primitives are low-level, technical activities.

-* SetVariable

-### Control Flow

-Control flow activities provide control over the process.
-For example, the **Fork** activity will split the workflow in two or more branches of execution.

-* ForEach
-* Fork
-* IfElse
-* Join
-* Switch
-* While

-### Workflow

-Activities in the Workflow category are related to workflow-level functions, such as correlation and signaling.

-* Correlate
-* Finish
-* Signaled
-* Start
-* TriggerSignal
-* TriggerWorkflow

-### Console

-Console activities are useful when implementing console-based applications powered with workflows.

-* ReadLine
-* WriteLine

-### DropBox

-Dropbox activities help you integrate with the Dropbox API.

-* SaveToDropbox

-### Email

-Email activities allow you to send emails using SMTP.

-* SendEmail

-### HTTP

-HTTP activities enable you to implement workflows that send outgoing HTTP requests and respond to incoming HTTP requests, and are great for integrating with external web-based APIs.

-* ReceiveHttpRequest
-* SendHttpRequest
-* WriteHttpResponse

-### MassTransit

-MassTransit activities make it super-easy to send and receive messages using MassTransit.
-Simply define your message classes and leverage the `SendMassTransitMessage` and `ReceiveMassTransitMessage` activities to send and receive messages.

-* ReceiveMassTransitMessage
-* SendMassTransitMessage

-### Timers

-Timer activities allow you to trigger workflows based on a certain time-based event, such as a CRON expression, a regular timer, or at a specific time in the future.

-* CronEvent
-* InstantEvent
-* TimerEvent

-### User Tasks

-A User Task event is an activity that you configure with a set of possible actions a user can take.
-Each action corresponds to an outcome of the activity.
-Once the user performs any of these actions, the workflow resumes along the appropriate path.
-The idea here is that your application will trigger the workflow with the selected action.
-This could be represented as a set of simple buttons for example.
-It's up to your application to decide how to present these actions.

-* UserTask

 ## Versioning

 Each workflow definition is versioned.
 When you publish a new version of your workflow, its version number is incremented.
 Existing workflow instances will still use the previous versions of your workflow definition, but new workflows will use the latest one.